Miguel Cabrera Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks fifth in MLB.
+- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks fifth in the league.

-- The White Sox's 4.81 team ERA ranks 25th among all MLB pitching staffs.
+- The White Sox have a 4.86 team ERA that ranks 26th across all league pitching staffs.

-- White Sox pitchers combine to surrender 71 total home runs at a clip of 1.4 per game (third-most in baseball).
+- White Sox pitchers combine to give up 72 total home runs at a clip of 1.4 per game (third-most in baseball).

-- Giolito gets the start for the White Sox, his 11th of the season.
-He is 3-3 with a 3.62 ERA and 60 strikeouts through 59 2/3 innings pitched.
+- Lynn makes the start for the White Sox, his 11th of the season.
+He is 3-5 with a 6.28 ERA and 67 strikeouts in 57 1/3 innings pitched.

-- The right-hander last pitched on Saturday against the Kansas City Royals, when he threw six innings, allowing one earned run while giving up six hits.
+- His most recent time out was on Sunday against the Kansas City Royals, when the right-hander went six innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.